plone/ansible-playbook/README.rst

 * An outgoing-mail-only mail server using `Postfix <http://www.postfix.org/>`_;

 * Monitoring and log analysis with `munin-node <http://munin-monitoring.org/>`_ and `logwatch <http://linuxcommand.org/man_pages/logwatch8.html>`_.

+* Use of a local `VirtualBox <https://www.virtualbox.org/>`_ provisioned via `vagrant <https://www.vagrantup.com/>`_ to test and model your remote server.

+An ansible playbook and roles describe the desired condition of the server.
+The playbook is used both for initial provisioning and for updating.

 TL;DR
 ^^^^^